davieu/learning-css-grids/README.md

 import scss files to make the scss cleaner and easier to read file must have an underscore. _header.scss then import in the main scss file as---  @import "./header"

+this is an scss MIXIN.
+Basically a function.
+Has to paramaters.
+@mixin flexCenter($direction, $background) {
+  height: 100vh;
+  display: flex;
+  justify-content: center;
+  align-items: center;
+  flex-direction: $direction;
+  background: $background;
+}

+@include <MIXIN name> is how you use the MIXIN.
+Arguments are column, and blue. flex-direction: column, and background: blue .contact {
+  @include flexCenter(column, blue);
+}

 GRID/FLEX https://www.youtube.com/watch?v=M3qBpPw77qo

 This is my frontend git repo.
 It is me just practicing with design and figuring out cool implementations of anything that I want to lean.